 The Student Support Services team also meets regularly to strategize how to assist students who are experiencing more acute difficulties academically, socially, or emotionally.
 The meetings include division directors, assistant directors, counselors, the learning resource coordinator, the student support specialist, the director of Student Services and the director of Diversity and Community.
 As needed, parents/guardians are invited in to meet with the team to develop and coordinate effective strategies for a student’s success.

-We really appreciate the compassionate help that the learning resource coordinator provided to our child over the past two years.
+We really appreciate the compassionate help that the Integrated Learning staff provided to our child over the past two years.
 Seeing the progress he has made in this time has been wonderful.”
 Seventh grade parent

 Thank you for all the time you spent with me.
 You've helped me learn how to study for tests, and you taught me how to learn, something that my old school didn't teach me.”
 Sixth grade student